 - Secure, hold and manage significant lands and waters that provide habitat for native biodiversity;

-- Sustain and restore natural ecosystem function;
+- Sustain and restore natural ecosystem function to support all its inhabitants;

-- Promote sustainable access to natural resources for people; including farming and recreation; and
+- Promote sustainable access to natural resources for people; including farming and recreation; and engage with the public on the diverse ecology associated with the Santa Clara River.

 - Advance cooperation between the agricultural community and conservation to further common goals and create an integrated working landscape that stems the tide of urban encroachment.